 Carter Avenue, an east-west, paved asphalt road with an existing 25-foot right-of-way, currently ends at a gate on the southeast corner of the Plan area.
 The gate will be removed, and the street will serve as a secondary access route, allowing vehicles to exit and enter from the Plan area to the existing Carter Avenue.
+Within the Plan area, Carter Avenue will have a varying 44.5 to 46-foot right of way.

-As further discussed in Section 3.4.3, off-site improvements will include widening an existing segment of Carter Avenue.
-The proposed improvements will occur outside of the Plan area between the southeastern boundary of the Plan area and Oak Crest Drive.
+As fullyfurther discussed in the Meadows at Bailey Canyon Specific Plan EIR (Specific Plan EIR), proposedSection 3.4.3, off-site improvements will include widening an existing segment of Carter Avenue.
+The proposed improvements will occur outside of the Plan area between the southeastern portion of the Plan area boundary and Lima Street.
+The proposed off site improvements include widening a portion of Carter Avenue's existing 25 foot public right of way to include a 24 foot roadway (10 feet for each travel lane plus one 4 foot curb along the southern boundary of Carter Avenue) and a 6-foot sidewalk on the north side of the street. boundary of the Plan area and Oak Crest Drive.
 Within the Plan area, Carter Avenue will have a varying 44.5- to 46-foot right-of-way.
 Adjacent to Carter Avenue, there is an existing gated road that provides access for the Los Angeles County Public Works Department to Bailey Canyon.
 The gate to the Los Angeles County access road is directly adjacent to the existing Carter Avenue gate.
 Future development within the Specific Plan is encouraged to be coordinated with the County of Los Angles for the potential to consolidate the access road with the newly improved Carter Avenue within the Plan area and relocate the County access road to the north of its existing entrance.